 At the same time, pierce the purple potatoes a few times with a fork and bake alongside the squash.

-To make the yellow falafel, just mix the base ingredients: 1.5 cups of chickpeas, 1 small onion, 1 garlic clove, 1 teaspoon falafel spice and a pinch of salt.
+To make the yellow falafel, just mix the base ingredients: 1.5 cups of chickpeas, 1 small onion, 1 garlic clove, 1 tsp falafel spice and a pinch of salt.
 Blend them in a food processor/blender until you obtain a smooth uniform mixture.

 To make the green falafel, mix the base ingredients together with a small bunch of coriander – and, optionally, add in some parsley.
 Blend in a food processor/blender until you obtain a smooth uniform mixture.